stantheguru/XYZ_RESTAPI/README.md

 # XYZ API
-The project has 4 controllers, i.e, StudentController, FamilyBankPaymentController, XYZ_PAYMENTController and NotificationController
+The project has 4 controllers, i.e, StudentController, FamilyBankPaymentController, XYZPaymentController and NotificationController

+#StudentController
+It has the following APIS;
+1.